Health & Nutrition CCT

 Based on these factors, the system identifies the poorest families.
 The process is automatic, with no human interference, which makes it fair and transparent.

-To receive the quarterly cash transfer, beneficiaries must attend health awareness sessions facilitated by trained health workers.
+To qualify for the quarterly cash transfer of $30, beneficiaries must attend monthly health and nutrition awareness sessions for three consecutive months, delivered by trained health workers.
+Sessions include:

 At Baxnaano Facilitation Centres (BFCs) located in: